wxnfifth/Leetcode/sovled_list.md

 ### 857. Minimum Cost to Hire K Workers , hard, hard to understand meaning of question
 737. Sentence Similarity II, take care of corner cases
 ### 753. Cracking the Safe , hard, didn't solve yet
+734. Sentence Similarity , easy, but need to take care of corner case